Derekanton-cloud/Bigmasallz/server/README.md

 # Synthetic Dataset Generator 🚀

-Generate large, realistic datasets using natural language and LLMs (Google Gemini).
-Serve it as either an MCP tool or a standalone FastAPI backend for the SynthxAI web UI.
+Generate large, realistic datasets using natural language and LLMs (Google Gemini or GitHub Copilot / Claude Sonnet).
+Serve it as either an MCP tool, a FastMCP service, or a standalone FastAPI backend for the SynthxAI web UI.

 ## Quick Start